-As regards the first linkage, the appreciation of the Canadian dollar effective exchange rate (CERI) after 2002 coincided with and follows the same pattern as the rise real oil prices (Chart 13).
+As regards the first linkage, the appreciation of the Canadian dollar effective exchange rate (CERI) after 2002 coincided with and follows the same pattern as the rise in real oil prices (Chart 22).
 The effective exchange rate appreciated 39.7 per cent between 2002 and 2008, driven by a 186.4 per cent increase in real oil prices.
 Both indicators declined in 2008-2009 as the great world recession set in, but recovered fully in the next two years.

-Net exports of oil increased enormously during the period, as shown earlier (Chart 5) and kept on increasing through 2012.
-The current account balance deteriorated by \$60 billion in 2008-2009 and stayed in negative territory (Chart 6), yet the exchange rate recovered and reached new heights in 2011 and 2012.
+Net exports of oil increased enormously during the period, as shown earlier (Chart 7) and kept on increasing through 2012.
+The current account balance deteriorated by \$60 billion in 2008-2009 and stayed in negative territory (Chart 8), yet the exchange rate recovered and reached new heights in 2011 and 2012.
 This suggests that similarity between the price of oil and the exchange rate is not a coincidence, but that the Canadian dollar has increasingly become a petro currency.

-Chart 10: Canadian Dollar Effective Exchange Rate Index (CERI) (1992=100) and Real Oil Prices (2005 U.S. Dollars per Barrel), 1982-2012
+Chart 22: Canadian Dollar Effective Exchange Rate Index (CERI) (1992=100) and Real Oil Prices (2005 U.S. Dollars per Barrel), 1982-2012

 Note: "Real oil prices" are the average spot prices (2005\$/bbl) for crude oil based on WTI, Dubai, and Brent.
 Source: (i) World Bank, DataBank, Global Economic Monitor (GEM) Commodities; and (ii) Bank of Canada.
 CANSIM Table 176-0064.

 While this evidence is suggestive, it is not definitive, and it does not show what part of the appreciation is due to oil.
-An interesting attempt to do so has been made recently by Michel Beine, Charles Bos and Serge Coulombe (Beine et al. (2012).
-These authors argue that much of the appreciation in the Canadian dollar between 2002 and 2008 was due the weakness in the U.S. dollar that was unrelated to changes in energy and commodity prices.
-They estimate that 58 per cent of the appreciation of the Canada-U.S. bilateral exchange rate between 2002 and 2008 was due to the weakness of the U.S. component, while only 42 per cent was due to the strength of the Canadian component, which they regard as being related to energy price movements..
+An interesting attempt to do so has been made recently by Michel Beine, Charles Bos and Serge Coulombe (Beine et al., 2012).
+Beine et al. (2012) argues that much of the appreciation in the Canadian dollar between 2002 and 2008 was due the weakness in the U.S. dollar that was unrelated to changes in energy and commodity prices.
+They estimate that

+58 per cent of the appreciation of the Canada-U.S. bilateral exchange rate between 2002 and 2008 was due to the weakness of the U.S. component, while only 42 per cent was due to the strength of the Canadian component, which they regard as being related to energy price movements.
+Similarly, in 2012, Mark Carney (2012), who was Governor of the Bank of Canada at that time, estimated that half of the appreciation of the Canada-U.S. exchange rate was due to the rise of global commodity prices, and about 40 per cent was due to the depreciation of the U.S. dollar against other major currencies.

-The study by Beine et al covers the period through 2007 and does not take account of the most recent five years in which, we have suggested, the price and exports of oil had a major effect on the currency.
+Beine et al. (2012) covers the period through 2007 and does not take account of the most recent five years in which, we have suggested, the price and exports of oil had a major effect on the currency.
 During this period the American dollar regained strength as the U.S. was seen as a secure financial haven.
 We are inclined to regard the estimate from the study as a minimum measure of the influence of oil on the exchange rate.